 The other bonus of applying for a Mangold Study Abroad scholarship is that not so many people know about it!

 The Walter Mangold Trust Fund was established in 2005 to honour the life and work of the late Walter Mangold (1892-1983) who believed that greater understanding and tolerance between the peoples of the world, and consequently a lessening of conflict, could be achieved through the study of other languages and cultures.

 Study Abroad Scholarships

-Walter Mangold Language Scholarships are offered to Australian tertiary students (currently resident and enrolled in Victoria) who go abroad to study in one of the four designated languages full time at an approved overseas institution, for a period of between three months (minimum enrolment) and one year.
+Mangold Study Abroad Scholarships are offered to Australian tertiary students (currently resident and enrolled in Victoria) who go abroad to study in one of the four designated languages full time at an approved overseas institution, for a period of between three months (minimum enrolment) and one year.

 The designated Study Abroad Scholarship languages have been expanding over the years and now include: Arabic, Chinese, Indonesian, Japanese, French, German, Italian, Russian, Spanish, and Portuguese.

 Who is the scholarship appropriate for?